 For those with a garden (or those close to a park where you can play away from other families), this is a great chance to get down and dirty.
 Planting vegetable gardens and tending to them, as well as fun activities like bird and even bee spotting, goes a long way to enhancing a love of nature, developing an understanding of where our food and honey comes from and how birds and bees contribute to our ecosystem.
 There are truly some great ways to make your garden kid-friendly, ways that are also easy and inexpensive to do.

 Best of all, family time in the garden promotes the opportunity to get messy without having to worry about being on a schedule.
 Bring on those mud pies and sandpits.
 Bring on those attempts to build a (hopefully structurally sound) play area.
-Bring on the late nights spent around a brazier in the backyard, toasting marshmallows, marvelling at the stars and talking about everything and nothing all at once.
+Why not embrace messy to the fullest when it rains, just grab your umbrellas, gumboots and raincoats and splash in muddy puddles!
+After that, bring on the late nights spent around a brazier in the backyard, toasting marshmallows, marvelling at the stars and talking about everything and nothing all at once.
 Oh, and why not make it like a staycation and camp in the backyard!

 Are you living in a smaller space?
 Try a veggie or herb garden on your front balcony.
 Potting little coloured mixes that you can find from Bunnings (if you click and collect) into a funky and unique planter can be a great way to bring enjoyment into the outdoors without having to spend an absolute bomb.